MarcusHoltz/marcusholtz.github.io/_posts/2025-12-21-grafana-alloy-loki-docker-monitoring-and-alerts.md

 ### 1_permissions_init_for_project.sh script

-For ease of use, just run the `sudo bash 1_permissions_init_for_project.sh` script that will set permissions for you.
+For ease of use, just run the `1_permissions_init_for_project.sh` script that will set permissions for you.

 There are two permissions that need set, as we'll be using files outside of the container - on the host.